-Four LIC senior management personnel superannuate on May 31
+Four LIC officials to superannuate on May 31, 2026

-Four senior management personnel at Life Insurance Corporation of India, including Executive Directors and a Zonal Manager, superannuated on May 31, 2026.
-The officials were relieved from their duties at the close of office hours on May 29, 2026.
-The disclosure was made to stock exchanges pursuant to Regulation 30 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
+Four senior management personnel at Life Insurance Corporation of India will superannuate on May 31, 2026, and will be relieved from their duties at the close of office hours on May 29, 2026.
+The disclosure was made pursuant to Regulation 30 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
+The intimation was signed by Anshul Kumar Singh, Company Secretary & Compliance Officer.

 *this image is generated using AI for illustrative purposes only.

 Four senior management personnel at Life Insurance Corporation of India will superannuate on May 31, 2026.
-The officials were relieved from their duties at the close of office hours on May 29, 2026, which was their last working day.
+The officials will be relieved from their duties at the close of office hours on May 29, 2026, which is their last working day.
 This cessation is classified under Regulation 30 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.

 Details of Cessation